 There is a comprehensive system of crèches, nursery, preschools, and international childcare in France.
 Here’s a guide on childcare options available to parents in France.

 Childcare in France

-In crechès, staff are trained as pediatric nursing assistants.
+In crechès, staff are actually pediatric nursing assistants.
 Childminders have experienced many changes regarding their status, but they can obtain a certificate or diploma nowadays.
-For nursery schools, staff are also trained by the National Education Ministry.
+For nursery schools, staff also receive training from the National Education Ministry.

 With regard to childcare services, big cities have much greater coverage.
 The national average is 6.3 crèche places per 100 children under three years of age, whereas in Paris it is 23.9 (18.9 in the Paris region — Ile de France) and less than two in the Charente-Maritime department.
 Seven departments offer more than 10 places per 100 children, while 12 offer less than two.

 In France, families may claim parental leave of 36 months (including maternity leave).
 This is approximately €500 per month for a second or subsequent child (CLCA or ex-APE).

 More than half of the families, however, make use of childcare facilities after the end of maternity leave.
-Mothers with low pay can choose to withdraw from the labour market until childcare is free of charge (i.e. nursery school at two years of age).
-As a result only 20 percent of the poorest mothers with a young child are active in the labour market.
+Mothers with low pay can choose to withdraw from the labor market until childcare is free of charge (i.e., nursery school at two years of age).
+As a result, only 20% of the poorest mothers with a young child are active in the labor market.

 There are larger families (with three or more children) among poor families, and this makes their situation even worse.
 Poor households, where both parents continue to work, generally have more constraints regarding their work schedules (work on weekends, at the end of the day, in shifts).